Inverse Faraday effect in massive Dirac electrons: Inverse Faraday effect

-Utilizing the spherical symmetry of Dirac Hamiltonian and evaluating the trace term in Eq.~(\ref{eq:2_9}), it is evidenced that the response function is totally anti-symmetric $\chi^k_{ij}( \Omega) \propto \epsilon_{ijk}$, corresponding to the anti-symmetry with respect to the chirality of the incident light.
-The coefficient in Eq.~(\ref{eq:2_8}) can be rewritten as
+Utilizing the spherical symmetry of the Dirac Hamiltonian and evaluating the trace term in Eq.~(\ref{eq:2_9}), it is evidenced that the response function is totally anti-symmetric $\chi^k_{ij}( \Omega) \propto \epsilon_{ijk}$, corresponding to the anti-symmetry with respect to the chirality of the incident light.
+The spin magnetic response in Eq.~(\ref{eq:2_8}) can be rewritten as

+Apparently, only terms which are odd with external frequency $\Omega$ contribute to the IFE.
+To obtain an analytical expression, the response function $ \chi^k_{ji}$ is expanded in the limit $\Omega \tau \ll1$.
+The first order of $\Omega$-expansion inside the lesser Green's function contains the $\Omega^{-1}$ term: \begin{widetext}